Arrest Rights in Canada (2026 Legal Guide) — Rules & Requirements

 What is this right?

-• Section 10(a) — Police must tell you why you are being arrested.
+• Section 10(a) — police must tell you why you're being arrested, promptly and in plain language.

-• Section 10(b) — Police must tell you about your right to a lawyer.
+• Section 10(b) — police must tell you about your right to a lawyer, including free duty counsel.

-• Section 503 of the Criminal Code — You must be brought before a justice within 24 hours.
+• Section 503 of the Criminal Code — you must be taken before a justice within 24 hours.

-• Section 11(e) — You have the right to reasonable bail.
+• Section 11(e) — you have a right to reasonable bail, which the Supreme Court has interpreted strictly.

 When does it apply?

-These rights apply to everyone in Canada upon lawful arrest.
+The rights attach to everyone in Canada on lawful arrest.

-• Bail rights apply to anyone who is charged with an offence and held in custody.
+• Bail attaches to anyone charged with an offence and held in custody.

 • Ask: "Why am I being arrested?"

-• Say: "I want to speak to a lawyer."
+• Then: "I want to speak to a lawyer."

-• Provide your name and address when asked.
+• Provide your name and address — those identifiers are required.

 What should you NOT do?

-• Don't resist arrest — resisting is an offence under s.
-129 of the Criminal Code, even if the arrest turns out to be unlawful.
+• Don't resist.
+Resisting arrest is its own offence under s.
+129, even if the underlying arrest later proves unlawful.

-• Don't give a statement without first speaking to a lawyer.
+• Don't give a statement before talking to a lawyer.

-• Don't agree to bail conditions you don't understand — breaking them is a separate offence under s.
-145.
+• Don't agree to bail conditions you don't understand.
+Breaching them is a fresh offence under s.
+145 — and the prosecutors love them.

 You came here to know your rights — help someone else know theirs.